jsalinasf/cheat_sheets/linuxCommands.md

 Quit and Save:

-	wq
+	:wq

 Search:

-	/search_string # Press n to jump to the next ocurrence
+	/search_string # Press Enter and Press n to jump to the next ocurrence

+Go to the beginning of the file:

+	:gg

 ### RedHat Family Package manager